 - It creates positive movement within the organization.

 He adds that you need to follow four principles when committing to the visioning process:

-- It has to be strategically sound and achievable, although perhaps slightly a stretch, so you can get “there.”
+- It has to be strategically sound and achievable, although perhaps slightly a stretch, so you can feasibly get there.

-- It has to be documented so you can hold yourself accountable and you have something to stick to.
+- It has to be documented, so you can hold yourself accountable and have something to stick to.